DHJComical/IngameIME-1.12.2/README.md

 ## Special Thanks
 - [Windmill-City](https://github.com/Windmill-City):Module founder
 - [Kappa-maintainer](https://github.com/kappa-maintainer):The biggest contributor, helped with most of the bugs and provided solutions
+- [tttsaurus](https://github.com/tttsaurus):Helped to fix the bug of InGameInfoXML
 - There will be more in the future :)
 ## Supported Platforms